insin/newforms/docs/forms_api.rst

       Renders the field as a text input.

-      :param Object kwargs: widget options.
+      :param Object kwargs: widget options, which are as follows:

-      .. js:attribute:: kwargs.attrs
+      :param Object kwargs.attrs:

-         Additional attributes to be added to the field's widget.
+         additional HTML attributes to be added to the field's widget.

-         :type: Object

    .. js:function:: BoundField#asTextarea([kwargs])

       Renders the field as a textarea.

-      :param Object kwargs: widget options.
+      :param Object kwargs: widget options, which are as follows:

-      .. js:attribute:: kwargs.attrs
+      :param Object kwargs.attrs:

-         Additional attributes to be added to the field's widget.
+         additional HTML attributes to be added to the field's widget.

    .. js:function:: BoundField#asHidden([kwargs])

       Renders the field as a hidden field.

-      :param Object kwargs: widget options.
+      :param Object kwargs: widget options, which are as follows

-      .. js:attribute:: kwargs.attrs
+      :param Object kwargs.attrs:

-         Additional attributes to be added to the field's widget.
+         additional HTML attributes to be added to the field's widget.

-         :type: Object

    .. js:function:: BoundField#value()